AdventureRealmGames/view3d/README.md

 * Info about model in right panel
 * Shadows toggle
 * Arrow keys for next/previous in list
+* Sort list by name or date

 # DOING
+* Button styling

 # DONE
 * Support GLTF